 The Actuarially Determined Contribution to satisfy the funding policy is the dollar amount necessary to fund the annual normal cost, the expected administrative expenses of the Volunteer Firefighters Fund, and fully amortize the UAAL over 25 years in constant dollar amounts.
 This resulting contribution amount is compared to the expected State contribution amount to assess the sufficiency of the State contribution.
-As the Volunteer Firefighters Fund is in a significant surplus funded position, the annual amortized amount of the surplus offsets the Volunteer Firefighters Fund's annual normal cost amount.
+As the Volunteer Firefighters Fund is in a significant surplus funded position, the annual amortized amount of the surplus offsets the Volunteer Firefighters Fund's annual normal cost amount and expected administrative expenses.
 The Actuarially Determined Contribution determined by this actuarial valuation is zero.
+This ADC is reasonable as of the valuation date.